sagemath/trac_to_gh/Issue 1070.md

 # Issue 1070: the build system should rebuild Cython modules if the static libraries they depend on change

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1070

 Original creator: cwitty